Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Appendix: Linguistic Similarity Based on Glottolog Phylogenetic Trees

-\textbf{Similarity Calculation.} The proposed metric integrates two well-established phylogenetic principles from historical linguistics, which includes node distance normalization and depth-adjusted compensation.
+\textbf{Similarity Calculation.} The proposed metric integrates two well-established principles from historical linguistics: node distance normalization and depth-adjusted compensation.

-First, building upon Wichmann \& Holman's framework for typological stability assessment \cite{a54}, we compute the inter-language distance $d(L_1,L_2)$ between languages $L_1$ and $L_2$ using ETE3's optimized tree traversal algorithms \cite{a53} and then normalize it to make distances comparable across language families, calculated as:
+First, building upon Wichmann \& Holman's framework for typological stability assessment \cite{a54}, we compute the inter-language distance $d(L_1,L_2)$ between languages $L_1$ and $L_2$ using ETE3's optimized tree traversal algorithms \cite{a53}.
+We then normalize the distance to make it comparable across language families, calculated as:

 where $\hat{D}$ is the family-specific maximum.
 For example, $\hat{D} = 80$ for Sino-Tibetan languages, reflecting their deep internal divergence, whereas $\hat{D} = 75$ for Indo-European languages, due to their relatively shallower subgroup structure.